 Borrowing Privileges at Other Libraries

-In addition to borrowing privileges at Cabrini, faculty may borrow materials in person from SEPCHE institutions, from member institutions of TCLC (Tri-state College Library Cooperative), and from participating PALCI members.
-In all cases, faculty must present proof of Cabrini affiliation and must request a letter of introduction from a Cabrini librarian for use at TCLC and PALCI libraries.
+In addition to borrowing privileges at Cabrini, faculty may borrow materials in person from SEPCHE and other TCLC (Tri-state College Library Cooperative) institutions.
+In all cases, faculty must present proof of Cabrini affiliation and must request a letter of introduction from a Cabrini librarian for use at TCLC libraries.

 The Library accepts materials for the Reserve Desk based on the guidelines below.
 Please allow two working days to process materials.
 Books, media and journal articles from the Library's collection will be placed on reserve at the request of the instructor.
 Instructors are encouraged to put Library items on reserve in anticipation of high demand for specific materials for class assignments, in order to ensure access for all students in the class.
 Personal copies of materials are accepted for reserve.
 Barcodes, labels, and security stickers will be affixed to each item.
 The Library is not responsible for damage or loss of such materials.

 All materials will be removed from the Reserve Desk shelves at the end of each semester.
 Personal items should be picked up by the instructor.
 The Library Director reserves the right to refuse items for reserve, if in her judgment the items do not meet the fair use provisions set forth in the United States Copyright Act of 1976 (Section 107).
 Please note that materials not meeting the criteria for fair use may be accepted for the Reserve Desk if permission has been granted by the copyright holder.

 - Portions of books (up to 15% of total pages).

 Please include copies of title and verso pages.